billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

 https://drive.google.com/file/d/1nZEx-hNI2Q3rqwRPrM6MCsJUJcJHtkT4/view?usp=drive_link

-## V. HTM of a Cartesian Manipulator
+## VI.
+HTM of a Cartesian Manipulator

    **Homogeneous Transformation Matrix (HTM)** is a mathematical construct used in robotics and computer graphics to represent the position and orientation of an object in space.
 It combines rotation and translation into a single 4x4 matrix, allowing for efficient computations and transformations of points or objects within a coordinate system.